AndreMIsidoro/escalations/linux_priviledges_escalation.md

 	ls -la /etc/cron.daily/ - check the schedule jobs find /proc -name cmdline -exec cat {} \; 2>/dev/null | tr " " "\n" - find proc files that can give more information about the system

+	Also do a quick check in any weird file in the home directory

 ## Get all Hidden Files, Directories and temp files

 	find / -type f -name ".*" -exec ls -l {} \; 2>/dev/null